cunib/rails-base-app/README.md

 # rails-base-app
 Rails Base App is a base Rails application template for start new Rails-based apps.
-It's based on Rails 5 and Ruby 2.3.0., MySQL as database and Puma as application server.
-It has a basic set of gems I usually use in all projects I work.
+It's based on Rails 5 and Ruby 2.3.0., MySQL as database and Puma as application server.It has a basic set of gems I usually use in most projects I work.
 Also it has scaffold templates with this gems integrated to fast and easy build "ready-to-use" CRUD's.

 # Proyect gems
 A list of all gems included in this template proyect separated by enviroment.